Home Blog You can’t use up creativity. The more you use, the more you have.

 Understanding Creativity

-Creativity is often shrouded in mystery, seen as a magical quality reserved for the artistic elite.
+Creativity is often shrouded in Mystery, seen as a magical quality reserved for the artistic elite.
 However, it is fundamentally a versatile and dynamic cognitive process.
 Creativity involves generating ideas that are both original and useful, and it extends beyond artistic expression to include innovation in science, problem-solving in daily life, and improvisation in the face of challenges.
 The ability to look at problems from new angles, connect disparate ideas, and challenge the status quo are hallmarks of a creative mind.

 The Myth of Limited Creativity